-- (a) in the case of a public procurement of a minor value, the accounting officer; - (b) in the case of a public procurement of an intermediate value, the Public Procurement Committee; or

-(c) in the case of a public procurement of a major value, the Board.
+- (a) in the case of a public procurement of a minor value, the accounting officer; - (b) in the case of a public procurement of an intermediate value, the Public Procurement Committee; or - (c) in the case of a public procurement of a major value, the Board.

-Composition of Tender Evaluation Committee
+27. Composition of Tender Evaluation Committee

-27.-(1) Subject to this section, the Tender Evaluation Committee comprises a minimum of three persons.

-(2) A person on a Tender Evaluation Committee must possess skills, knowledge and experience relevant to a public procurement requirement including -

-- (a) technical skills; - (b) public procurement and contracting skills; - (c) financial management or analysis skills; or - (d) legal expertise.

-(3) The number and level of expertise of persons on a Tender Evaluation Committee must reflect the value and complexity of the public procurement.

-(4) Where necessary, the accounting officer, Public Procurement Committee or Board may, following a request from a Tender Evaluation Committee, appoint an adviser or a technical subcommittee to assist it.
+- (1) Subject to this section, the Tender Evaluation Committee comprises a minimum of 3 persons. - (2) A person on a Tender Evaluation Committee must possess skills, knowledge and experience relevant to a public procurement requirement including - (a) technical skills; - (b) public procurement and contracting skills; - (c) financial management or financial analysis skills; or (Amended by Act 13 of 2020) - (d) legal expertise. - (3) The number and level of expertise of persons on a Tender Evaluation Committee must reflect the value and complexity of the public procurement. - (4) Where necessary, the accounting officer, Public Procurement Committee or Board may, following a request from a Tender Evaluation Committee, appoint an adviser or a technical sub- committee to assist it.

 (5) A member of the Board or Public Procurement Committee shall not be a member of a Tender Evaluation Committee.
-Functions of Tender Evaluation Committee